 Seventy-two percent of all firms fund at least half of their working capital from internal funds and 26 percent fully rely on this source of funding.
 Moreover, 41 percent of firms do not use any borrowed money as working capital whereas 62 percent do not use any trade credit as working capital.
 With respect to investment in fixed assets, the reliance on internal funds is even stronger: forty percent of firms solely rely on this source of financing.
-Sixty-two percent do not use supplier credit to invest in fixed assets.
+Sixty-two percent do not use any bank credit to invest in fixed assets and 86 percent do not use supplier credit to finance investment in fixed assets.
 Also, only 16 percent of firms partly use their owners' resources to invest in fixed assets.
 This pattern of firm financing suggests that firms in Burundi have very limited funding options, which might constrain their capacity to invest and grow.